• Skip to primary navigation

 Seeded Sourdough Discard Crackers

-These seeded sourdough discard crackers take less than an hour to make - the perfect quick and easy sourdough discard recipe.
+These sourdough seed crackers take less than an hour to make - the perfect quick and easy sourdough discard recipe.
+They'll be the star of your next charcuterie board, alongside your favorite soft cheese.

-These simple seedy sourdough crackers make use of 150g of sourdough discard.
+These simple seedy sourdough crackers make use 200g of sourdough discard.

 Here's how to make seeded sourdough discard crackers:

-• Add sourdough discard, flour, salt, olive oil, oats, seeds and honey to a mixing bowl.
+Add sourdough discard, flour, salt, olive oil, oats and your chosen seeds to a small mixing bowl.

 The great thing about this recipe is that the type of seeds you use is completely up to you!